Certified by Airport Pet Emergency Clinic • Mar 01, 2026

 Long Wait Times

-Numerous reviews highlighted excessively long wait times, often exceeding initial estimates, leading to frustration among pet owners.
+Numerous reviews highlighted excessively long wait times, with some customers waiting over 10 hours to be seen, leading to frustration and dissatisfaction.

 Communication Issues

-Customers frequently reported poor communication regarding wait times and treatment updates, contributing to feelings of anxiety and dissatisfaction.
+Many reviews mentioned a lack of communication regarding wait times and treatment updates, contributing to customer frustration.

 5.0